derfbwh/derfbwh.github.io/_posts/2017-11-04-the-iphone-turns-ten 2.md

 The iPhone X is quintessential 2017 Apple.
 It's fresh, interesting, and occasionally  infuriating.
 It feels like magic, until it doesn't, and then it feels a little bit like too far of a step backwards then I'm totally comfortable with.

 But oh my goodness, guys.
 That screen.
-Holy shnickies, a screen that beautiful might make this all worth it.
+Holy shnickies, a screen this beautiful might make it all worth it.